Jason Lowe (footballer): Port Vale

 Lowe signed a two-year contract with League One club Port Vale on 3 July 2023.
 Manager Andy Crosby and director of football David Flitcroft both emphasised the player's experience and leadership capabilities.
 Lowe made his first start for the club on 7 October, playing on the right of a back three in a 2–0 defeat at Portsmouth.
 He failed to establish himself in any one position in the 2023–24 season as Vale were relegated from League One.
 He was released upon the expiry of his contract at the end of the 2024–25 promotion-winning season.

 Tranmere Rovers

 On 30 June 2025, Lowe agreed a one-year contract with League Two club Tranmere Rovers, who were managed by former Port Vale boss Andy Crosby.
+Crosby was sacked by March, and Lowe said the Rovers squad must "stick together" as they fought against relegation after interim manager Andy Parkinson handed him the captaincy.
+He played 19 games in the 2025–26 campaign, and was released in the summer once his contract expired.

 International career

 Lowe was called into an England U19 training camp after impressing for Blackburn in the academy and reserves and was on stand-by for the U-19 team which travelled to Ukraine for the UEFA European Under-19 Championship Elite Qualifying Round.
 Lowe was selected for England U-19 for the UEFA European Under-19 Championship finals in July 2010, but eventually missed out due to injury.

 Lowe made his debut for England U20 in a friendly against France on 9 February 2011.
 In July 2011, Lowe was included for the England U20 squad at the 2011 FIFA U-20 World Cup in Colombia, joining his teammate Josh Morris.
 Prior to the FIFA U-20 World Cup, Lowe made his only cap before he captained England U-20 at the FIFA U-20 World Cup in Colombia in the summer of 2011, where they were knocked out in the last 16.

 Lowe was called up by England U21 and appeared as an unused substitute against Iceland U21 on 7 October 2011.
 Three days later, he made his debut for England U21 in a 2–1 win against Norway U21 in a 2013 Euro Under-21 qualifier.
 He made his two more appearances for England U21 later in November 2011 against Iceland U21 and Belgium U21.
 He continued to be recalled by England U21 for the Euro qualifier on several occasions and became a first-team regular in England's U21 squad until June 2013.
 In May 2013, Lowe was called up again for the UEFA European Under-21 Championship in Israel.
 Lowe played two matches, as England U21 were eliminated in the Group stage.